sunriseapps/imagesorcery-mcp/src/imagesorcery_mcp/scripts/README.md

 - `download-models`: Downloading YOLO models from various sources
 - `create-model-descriptions`: Creating model descriptions (used in `setup.sh`)
 - `download-clip-models`: Downloading CLIP models required for text-based detection (YOLOe *-pf models) (used in `setup.sh`)
+- `post-install-imagesorcery`: Running all post-installation tasks in a single command

 These scripts are typically run during project setup or when adding new models to the system.